Hiring Process for International Students

 - requirement for student to accept Graduate Assistantship offer.

-- Once the student accepts the offer, the hiring manager must complete the Graduate Assistantships for International Students Information Form.
+- Once the student accepts the offer, the hiring manager must share a copy of the offer letter with the ISS office at firstname.lastname@example.org.
 The ISS unit will use the information submitted as proof of financial support in preparing the Form I-20 for the student to use in applying for a Visa.

 - The International Student Services unit will prepare the Form I-20 after it has verified that the student has been fully admitted into a degree program and has received a copy of the student's passport, proof of funds and or financial certification form.
 ISS will mail the Form I-20 directly to the student's physical address.